Production3000/mvp3000esp/README.md

 Alternatives are to use the built-in [LimitTimer](/doc/helper_func.md#limittimer) or a custom method to wait using a timestamp variable.

-### <a name='Options'></a>Options
+### <a name='MethodsandOptions'></a>Public Methods and Options

+##### Methods

+Registering a module with the framework.

+    XmoduleExample xmoduleExample;
+    mvp.addXmodule(&xmoduleExample);

 The logger can be used to send message to serial and the websocket.

     mvp.log("This text will be timestamped and then printed to serial in purple and to the log-websocket.");

+##### Options

 The serial output is color-coded using ANSI escape sequences.
 If your serial monitor does not support this feature (Arduino IDE) it can be turned off to omit the symbols.

-    mvp.logAnsiColor(false);
+    mvp.logDisableAnsiColor();

+The logging level can be set.
+This does not affect the list of recent log entries displayed in the web interface.

+    mvp.logLevel(CfgLogger::Level::INFO);

+The logging output destinations, serial and websocket, can be changed.
+This does not affect the list of recent log entries displayed in the web interface.

+    mvp.logTarget(CfgLogger::Target::BOTH);

 The framework uses UDP auto-discovery to find local servers.
-In case this interferes with your code it can be completely turned off.
+In case this interferes with custom UDP code it can be completely turned off.

     mvp.udpHardDisable();

+MQTT can be completely disabled.

+    mvp.mqttHardDisable();

 ### <a name='HelperFunctionsandClasses'></a>Helper Functions and Classes